-- 1. Fractured Face: An angular, rough, or broken surface of an aggregate particle created by crushing or by other means.
+- 1. Fractured criteria: Determined by the agency to define a fractured particle. - 2.
+Fractured face: An angular, rough, or broken surface of an aggregate particle created by crushing or by other means.
 A face is considered a "fractured face" whenever one-half or more of the projected area, when viewed normal to that face, is fractured with sharp and well-defined edges.
-This excludes small nicks. - 2.
+This excludes small nicks. - 3.
 Fractured particle: A particle of aggregate having at least the minimum number of fractured faces specified.
 (This is usually one or two.)